What is it about?

 “You have skill.
 Potential.
 And I hate to see you waste it—”

-“I don’t waste it,” I seethe through my teeth, jaw still clenched, “I’m perfectly content in handling things on my own.
+“I don’t waste it,” I seethe through my teeth.
+“I’m perfectly content in handling things on my own.
 Hunting on my own.”

 “And look where it got us today,” he snaps, his piercing gaze finally meeting mine.